-Matt Batten is CCO, Wunderman UK and previously acted as the Foreman of the D&AD Professional Awards Direct jury.
+Matt Batten is CCO, Wunderman UK and previously acted as the Foreman of the D&AD Awards Direct jury.
 Drawing on his extensive knowledge and experience, Matt wants to consult the creative community on the criteria the jury uses.
-Below he sets out the entry criteria and offers vital tips for entering Direct Marketing into the D&AD Professional Awards.
+Below he sets out the entry criteria and offers vital tips for entering Direct Marketing into the D&AD Awards.

 What Is Direct?